dalenguyen/firebase-wordpress-docs/docs/extensions/woocommerce.rst

 Synchronization (Extension)
 ----------------------------------

-The first iteration of the extension is to sync order to firebase (realtime / firestore).
+The first iteration of the extension is to sync order and product to firebase (realtime / firestore).
 After succesfully purchase, the order will be synced to firebase.

 The configuration is straight forward, after installing the plugin, you will have to pick the right type of database and the name for the database in order to save the woocommerce's order.